EESSI/docs/docs/getting_access/non_standard.md

 ### `orted`  wrapper script

-In order to get multi-node runs of software working without having EESSI available system-wide, we also had to create a small wrapper script for the `orted` command that is used by Open MPI to start processes on remote nodes.
+In order to get multi-node runs of software working without having EESSI available system-wide, you also need to create a small wrapper script for the `orted` command that is used by Open MPI to start processes on remote nodes.
 This is necessary because `mpirun` launches `orted`, which must be run in an environment in which the EESSI repository is mounted.
-If not, MPI startup will fail with an error like
+If not, MPI startup may fail with an error like

 ```bash
 "error: execve(): orted: No such file or directory".